More advanced, and faster, than =IMPORTXML()

 try {

-var $ = Cheerio.load(html); // make sure this lib is added to your project!
+var $ = Cheerio.load(html); // Cheerio library must be added to the project

 }